capiaas/potree-docs/docs/source/Contents/Webinterface.rst

 .. |picfly| image:: /images/fps_controls.png
    :width: 50

-|picfly| Fly control moves the view as in a bird eyes using the keyboard.
-Keys "W" and "S" moves forward and backwards, respectively
+|picfly| **FLy Control**

-and in the direction of the view, while "A" and "D" moves left and right respectively.
+Fly control moves the view as in a bird eyes using the keyboard.
+Keys "W" and "S" moves forward and backwards, respectively and in the direction of the view, while "A" and "D" moves left and right respectively.

 Also, the "R" and "F" keys moves the view up and down.
 The mouse left button changes the direction of the view, mouse wheel